Back Home

 EGGS

-An egg gives life.
-But a soft boiled egg is food.
 After consumption, what remains beyond a chipped shell is a contrast between the original shape harmony AND the wounds and marks of destruction left by the consumer.

 This contrast is what the artist tries to put forward through these huge exotic and colored eggs.